 They also require hard soil, not soft soil, to operate at peak efficiency.

 A random fact about earthquakes: Did you know there are millions of earthquakes yearly?
 But don't worry; most are very small and virtually imperceptible.

 Some of them, however, can be incredibly destructive, crumbling buildings and robbing people of their lives and livelihoods.

 Earthquakes generally fall under one of a few distinct categories.
 These are:

 - Collapse earthquakes.

 - Explosion earthquakes.

 Tectonic earthquakes occur at plate tectonic boundaries.
-Sometimes, friction between tectonic plates causes them to lock together and become unable to move.
-However, the rest of the plate carries on moving, which leads to increased pressure on the locked section.
-Eventually, the locked section succumbs to the pressure and shatters, the plates move rapidly, releasing energy and causing an earthquake.
+Sometimes, friction between tectonic plates causes them to lock together and become unable to move—however, the rest of the plate moves, leading to increased pressure on the locked section.
+Eventually, the locked section succumbs to the stress and shatters; the plates move rapidly, releasing energy and causing an earthquake.

 |2.5 or less||Usually not felt, but can be recorded by a seismograph.||900,000|